Xinx-hub-lab/git/branch_management_and_git_pull.md

 ## Pull Remote Changes

 ### 1. Check Git Status
-`git status` will show local changes, but not remote ones.
+Check the state of the local changes.
+This command will not show changes from the remote repository.
 ```bash
 git status
 ```

 ### 2. Pull Remote Changes
-You can try pushing first and usually there will be an error.
-Therefore we need to first pull the remote changes.
+Pull remote changes to ensure your local repository is up to date.
+Attempting to push (`git push origin main`) without pulling can lead to errors if there are remote changes.
 ```bash
 git pull origin main
 ```
 ### 3. Create a Merge Commit
-An error occured as local and remote repository has both made changes.
-This makes git pull use the merge strategy by default.
-It will create a merge commit in your local repository to reconcile any differences between your local branch and the remote branch.
-This keeps the history of both branches and merges them together.
+If both the local and remote repositories have changes, Git may default to a merge strategy, potentially leading to a merge conflict.

+Configure Git to use the merge strategy by default:
 ```bash
 git config pull.rebase false
 ```
+This is only needed once.
 Return to Step 2 to pull the remote changes.

-Note that the remote files has been updated in the local repository, but not the local files to the remote repository.
+This updates your local repository with remote files but does not yet push your local changes to the remote repository.

-### 4.
+### 4. Commit Changes
+If a merge commit is necessary, Git will prompt you to create a commit message:
-Press `i` to switch to Insert mode.
+- Press `i` to switch to Insert mode

-Type your commit message
+- Type the commit message

-Press ESC to exit Insert mode and return to Command mode
+- Press `ESC` to exit Insert mode and return to Command mode

-To save your commit message and exit Vim, type :wq (write and quit) and press Enter.
+- Type `:wq` (write and quit) and press `Enter` to save commit message and exit Vim

 ## Push Local Changes